brettguenther/conversational-analytics-evaluation/README.md

 *   **Completeness**: This metric evaluates if the agent's response provides all the necessary information to be considered a complete answer, without leaving out important details.
 The LLM rates the response as fully complete, partially complete, or incomplete.
 *   **Chart Appropriateness**: This metric evaluates if the agent's selected output visualization is a good fit for the data structure and input question.

 These metrics are particularly useful for understanding the nuances of the agent's conversational abilities beyond simple data correctness.
-Note, the framework does not evaluate the reasoning steps the agent takes (commonly referred to as an auto-eval judge).
+Note, the framework does not currently evaluate the reasoning steps the agent takes (commonly referred to as an auto-eval judge).

 ### Chart Correctness